 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.

 Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
 The majority of home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

-To help explain the scale of this system, these are some common MERV ratings and how they correspond to efficiencies.
-This is only a guide, so make sure you read the filter manufacturers’ information when purchasing specific filters.
+To help explain the scale of this system, these are some typical MERV ratings and how they correspond to efficiencies.
+This is only a guide, so be sure to read the filter manufacturers’ information when purchasing specific filters.